- Date : 25/08/2020

 - Worker Benefit program: Group insurance is one of the most prominent employee benefit programs in countries outside India.
 A greater part of the labour force is sometimes incapable of acquiring an individual insurance policy for themselves or their partners/family due to the high cost.
 Thus, it relies exclusively on the employer to support employees' insurance policy.

-As a fundamental employee benefit, group insurance helps employers to boost their staff output, as well as their morale in a company.
+As a fundamental employee benefit, group insurance schemes helps employers to boost their staff output, as well as their morale in a company.
 But the advantages do not end there; there is a lot for company owners to gain from offering their workforce with some level protection:

 - Retention: Many businesses offer their staff group insurance as a supplementary benefit.
 This not only enhances the employees' efficiency and morale, but it also raises the retention ratio among them.

 - Public Image: Employers can push their public appearance through group insurance systems and therefore, pull in potential candidates from the market.

 Different types of group insurance and what they cover

 Any organisation would know that productive and motivated employees can help keep a business successful and running.
-By offering employee benefits to its employees, a company can create a feeling of security among the staff, and boost overall productivity.
+By offering group insurance schemes for employees, a company can create a feeling of security among the staff, and boost overall productivity.
 More importantly, group insurance policies are an indispensable part of the employee benefits package, that can offer financial benefits to employees as well as to employers at a minimal cost.